-Today I found organic watercress at the grocery!
-So I made this super-easy salad using all high-alkaline veggies.
+Today I found organic watercress at the local grocery!
+So I made this super-easy salad with all high-alkaline veggies, like cucumber, sprouts, kelp, and avocado.
 Watercress, with its pleasantly pungent flavor, is helpful in reversing acidity and purifying the blood.
 It has been used as a healing food for thousands of years.
 Watercress is especially high in anti-oxidants and Vitamin K (that’s the one most of us are lacking).
 Dr. Mercola says watercress contains over 15 essential vitamins and minerals, more iron than spinach, more calcium than milk, and more Vitamin C than oranges!
 Watercress is strongly alkaline due to its high potassium content.
 Add parsley, cucumbers, avocado, and kelp for a tasty alkaline dish.
 The salad dressing is easy to blend – you can modify this recipe in hundreds of ways to suit your taste.
 Serves 2.

 - 1 cup watercress